gem-pasteur/macsyfinder/doc/system_definition.rst

      * "min_mandatory_genes_required": an integer representing the minimal number of mandatory genes required to infer the system presence.
      * "min_genes_required": an integer representing the minimal number of mandatory or allowed genes (whose corresponding proteins match a profile of the system) required to infer the system presence.
      * "max_nb_genes": an integer representing the maximal number of mandatory or allowed genes in the system.
-     * "multi_loci": a boolean set to True ("1") to allow the definition of "scattered" systems (systems encoded by different loci).
+     * "multi_loci": a boolean set to True ("1", "true" or "True") to allow the definition of "scattered" systems (systems encoded by different loci).
 If not specified, *default value is false*.

   * The system contains one or more element "gene".